AtomDB/pyatomdb/pyatomdb/README.txt

 1.2.0
 April 23rd 2026
 Added in web.py, which is not useful as part of pyatomdb but does generate the online plotting content.
 This will undergo frequent revision.
 Other minor changes for making web content with Plotly and Dash.

+1.2.1
+August 13th 2026
+Updated solve_ionbal_eigen to work with numpy >=2.5 (issues with matrix data indexing)